Each day our bodies are being attacked by parasites. The bites from those beasts have several downsides for us.

 Keeping in mind the majority of the factors mentioned above, you can make the assumption that body type does play an important role in attracting more insects your way.
 For instance, if you are struggling with excessive weight, normal everyday tasks will exhaust you more than usual.
 It will make you sweat, stress your muscles, and you will have trouble breathing.
 Now, you will emit scents of ammonia, carbon dioxide, and lactic acid.
 If you have a beer on top of that and a banana for dessert, you might just as well just lay down and feed your new pets.
 Pregnant women are also physically challenged during their day-to-day life.
 On top of that, hormones are constantly in motion, which makes them a yummy target as well.

 It is easier for us to hide from some parasites.
-Leeches, for instance, rarely attack big bodies, and they prefer open wounds as a source to feed from.
+Leeches, for instance, rarely attack big bodies, and they prefer open wounds as a source to feed on.
 So, if you are not running through the woods or swimming in a lake with an open wound, you should be fine.
 Ticks are not picky at all – anything that generates heat is a potential target.
 The more heat you generate, the bigger target you become for a tick.

 Things get a lot more complicated when it comes to flying parasites.
 They tend to have specific requirements when it comes to their meals.
 The leading factor for those insects is the cocktail of different chemicals flowing through your body.
 There are more than 350 different “odours” streaming through your skin and scientists are just now starting to look into the matter.